eventql/eventql/doc/api/http/tables/create_table.md

 <table class='http_api create_table'>
   <tr>
     <td>table&#95;name</td>
-    <td>name of the table to be created/overwritten</td>
+    <td>The name of the table to be created/overwritten.</td>
   </tr>
   <tr>
     <td>table&#95;type</td>
-    <td>the type of the table to be created. must be "timeseries"</td>
+    <td>The type of the table to be created.
+Must be "timeseries".</td>
   </tr>
   <tr>
     <td>schema</td>
-    <td>the json schema of the table</td>
+    <td>The json schema of the table.</td>
   </tr>
   <tr>
     <td>update (optional)</td>
-    <td>if true, overwrite an existing table if a table with the same name exists.
+    <td>If true, overwrite an existing table if a table with the same name exists.
 Note that this should not be used for regular schema maintenance as it's fairly unsafe (it will hard-overwrite the tables schema).
 Use the add_field/remove_field calls instead to manage an existing table schema.</td>
   </tr>
   <tr>
     <td>partition_size (optional)</td>
-    <td>the partition size in microseconds, defaults to 4h</td>
+    <td>The partition size in microseconds, defaults to 4h.</td>
   </tr>
 </table>